I just cannot resist chocolate!

 Put the toasted hazelnuts and the oats in the food processor.
 Pulse until you get the consistency of coarse sand.
 Add the dates and both seeds.
 Pulse again, for one or two minutes, until you see that the everything is minced down to small pieces.

-Now, add the raw cacao powder, the salt, the maple syrup and the melted cacao butter.
+Now, add the raw cacao powder, the salt, the maple syrup, the hazelnut butter and the melted cacao butter.
 Pulse two or three times again to mix all the ingredients.

 Place the mixture into the lined pan and press well.
 Pay particular attention to the corners.
 I use a wooden spoon at this time.
 Cover with a bit more of foil and freeze for an hour.